 Valentine’s Day in Modern Times

 Nowadays, Valentine’s Day has become more commercialised around the world, and it is estimated that more than 150 million cards are sent on Valentine’s Day, making it the second most popular holiday after Christmas.
+People adore shopping for a personalized valentines day gift to surprise their loved ones on this day.
+The point of this holiday is to spread love in a creative way.

 It is said by the 18th century, February 14th became an occasion for people to exchange letters or small presents to commemorate love between lovers and friends.
 The developments and improvements of the printing press enabled people to send cards with ease, and ready-made cards also granted people a means of succinctly expressing their love to each other.
 The day became even more popular when postage rates became cheaper, meaning it was now less expensive to send tokens to loved ones.